-Google For Small Business’ presents ‘Steps you can take today’ to keep your business going, whether you’re open, offering limited services, or closed during Stay Home, Stay Healthy.
+Google's Tools & resources for COVID-19 to keep your business going, whether you’re open, offering limited services, or closed during Stay Home, Stay Healthy.

 Best Practices for Retail Food Stores, Restaurants, and Food Pick-Up/Delivery Services During the COVID-19 Pandemic is available from the US Food & Drug Administration (FDA).

 Ascent is a first-of-its-kind, free digital e-learning platform geared to help women entrepreneurs grow and expand their businesses.
 Recently launched by the U.S. Small Business Administration, Ascent has valuable content such as tips on preparing and recovering from disasters, strategic marketing and business financial strategy development.
 Visit Ascent.SBA.gov and register for your free access For additional opportunities on how women entrepreneurs can start, grow and recover, visit SBA.gov or contact your local SBA District Office.

 How I Financed It - Ever wonder how small businesses got their start?
 South Sound Business News interviews four local startups to learn how they financed their companies, and share their reflections and knowledge acquired through the process.

 is a searchable website to help any entrepreneur in the world, for-profit or nonprofit, struggling due to the economic impacts of COVID19, to locate cash relief resources in their community.

 , the nation’s largest network of volunteer, expert business mentors, is dedicated to helping small businesses get off the ground, grow and achieve their goals. visit their site to find a mentor, rake a class, or browse their extensive resource library.